-Figure 10: Editing colors Another way to define or alter colors is through the Colors page of the Area dialog, where you can also save and load palettes, a feature that is not possible here.
-In Calc, draw a temporary draw object and use the context menu of this object to open the Area dialog.
-If you load a palette in one component of OOo, it is only active in that component; the other components keep their own palettes.
-Font options You can define replacements for any fonts that might appear in your documents.
+Figure 10: Editing colors

+Another way to define or alter colors is through the Colors page of the Area dialog, where you can also save and load palettes, a feature that is not possible here.
+In Writer, draw a temporary draw object and use the context menu of this object to open the Area dialog.

+Font options

+You can define replacements for any fonts that might appear in your documents.
 If you receive from someone else a document containing fonts that you do not have on your system, OOo will substitute fonts for those it does not find.
 You might prefer to specify a different font from the one the program chooses.

 On the OpenOffice.org - Fonts page (Figure 11):

 - 1) Select Apply Replacement Table option. - 2) Select or type the name of the font to be replaced in the Font box.
-(If you do not have this font on your system, it will not appear in the drop-down list in this box, so you need to type it in.) - 3) In the Replace With box, select a suitable font from the drop-down list of fonts installed on your computer. - 4) The check mark to the right of the Replace with box turns green.
+(If you do not have this font on your system, it will not appear in the drop-down list in this box, so you need to type it in.) - 3) In the Replace With box, select a suitable font from the dropdown list of fonts installed on your computer.

+- 4) The check mark to the right of the Replace with box turns green.
 Click on this check mark.
 A row of information now appears in the larger box below the input boxes.
 Select the boxes under Always and Screen. - 5) In the bottom section of the page, you can change the typeface and size of the font used to display source code such as HTML and Basic (in macros).